“Wait, seriously?”

 1. Backend Not Loading

-- Check the server logs for errors.
+- Check your server logs for errors.

 2. Files Inaccessible (Shared Hosting)